RESEARCH AND CITIZEN SCIENCE

 Seagrass provides a living habitat and a coastal food source for marine animals.
 Beds of these aquatic plants are scattered around Perhentians’ waters, and sea turtles have been frequently observed to graze on them.

 Our seagrass surveys aim to map the presence and locations of these seagrass beds, as well as their sizes, density, and seagrass species diversity.
-There is sparse scientific information on seagrasses in Perhentian, and our ongoing research will hopefully identify seagrass beds most vital to supporting the islands’ marine ecosystem.
+There is sparse scientific information on seagrasses in Perhentian, and our research will hopefully identify seagrass beds most vital to supporting the islands’ marine ecosystem.

 DISTRIBUTION OF ANEMONE & ANEMONEFISH